Introduction to Static Analysis

 Conclusion

 Static analysis is a very suitable method to improve the quality of software work products.
-It implies primarily to the assessed products themselves but is also important that quality improvement is not achieved once but has more permanent nature.
-The feedback mechanism involved in the process allows for process improvement that supports the avoidance of similar errors being made in the future.
+It primarily applies to the assessed products themselves, but it is also important to ensure that quality improvement is not achieved once but has a more permanent nature.
+The feedback mechanism involved in the process enables process improvement, supporting the avoidance of making similar errors in the future.

 Recommended Articles